mayankkeswani11/Matrix-Word-Search-Visualizer/README.md

 Matrix Word Search Visualizer

+click on this link to view project... https://loquacious-caramel-f96078.netlify.app/

 OVERVIEW:

 The Matrix Word Search Visualizer is an interactive web application that allows users to search for words in a randomly generated matrix of uppercase letters.
 The application highlights the path of the word within the matrix if it exists, providing a visual representation of the search process with a delay for better clarity.